 Because of this, the cookware industry has also seen a rise in sales.
 More and more companies are offering pots, pans, knives, and gadgets; each one insists that their products are must have items for every kitchen.
 Teflon and Calphalon have become household names, and everyone covets those Henckel and Wusthof knives.

 How do you know whether the products are actually good?
-One way to cut through the crowded competition is to make sure that you purchase eco friendly cookware for your home.
+One way to cut through the crowded competition is to make sure that you purchase eco friendly pots and pans for your home.
 These products are better for the environment and healthier for consumers.

 I’ve developed this guide to help you learn about what it means to have eco friendly cookware and look at some of the best options on the market today.